Also known as the Eight Wastes and the Eight Deadly Wastes and the eight forms of waste.

 Unnecessary Movement

-Unnecessary movement (or wasted motion) refers to the movement performed by people that is not required and will not add value to the product or service.
-Not only it consumes time and uses up energy, but it may also increase health and safety issues and can affect the reliability of operations.
-Unnecessary movement is normally the result of a poor workplace layout design or poor ergonomic design.
+Unnecessary movement, or wasted motion, refers to the movement performed by individuals that is not required and will not add value to the product or service.
+Not only does this consume time and energy, but it can also increase health and safety issues, impacting operational reliability.
+Unnecessary movement often results from inadequate workplace layout design or poor ergonomic considerations.

 Examples